-Tense U.S.-China Trade Talks Underway With Threat Of Tariffs Looming
+Tense U.S.-China Trade Talks To Continue As Higher Tariffs Loom

 Trump recently said the United States can take in $120 billion a year in tariffs, "paid for mostly by China," but economists say much of it will be paid by U.S. businesses and consumers.

 The tariffs will be applied only to goods shipped after Friday.
 That will provide some relief to U.S. businesses that have orders in transit.
-And there still is more time to reach a deal; negotiators are meeting in an attempt to do that.

-Wednesday, Trump seemed to hold out hope that an agreement could still be reached to prevent the tariff hikes, noting that he had received a "beautiful" letter from Chinese President Xi Jinping.
+On Thursday, Trump seemed to hold out hope that an agreement could still be reached to prevent the tariff hikes, noting that he had received a "beautiful" letter from Chinese President Xi Jinping.

 "I have no idea what's going to happen," Trump said.